Heavy ion fusion: Target physics

 The energy needed to compress an ICF target to the required density is about 10^{7} J/g, so for small amounts of fuel on the order of 1 mg the energy requirement is about 10 kJ.
 However, additional energy is required to heat the fuel to fusion temperatures, compression alone will not be sufficient until about 10^{9} J/g.
-This leads to a variety of mechanisms to lower this requirement to about 10^{8} J/g, (Note: Or 4.5 x 10^{7} to be exact.) and thus about 100 kJ in total for 1 mg of fuel.
+This leads to a variety of mechanisms to lower this requirement to about 10^{8} J/g, (Note: Or 4.5 × 10^{7} to be exact.) and thus about 100 kJ in total for 1 mg of fuel.
 A variety of loss mechanisms during compression loses about 90% of that energy, and thus drivers have to be on the order 1 MJ.
 (Note: Although, as of 2021, the 4 MJ NIF has failed to come close to ignition, so more might be required.)

 In the 1970s when the concept was first being considered, the most powerful accelerators, typically using electron or proton, accelerated small numbers of particles to high energies.
 Those that could reach 1 MJ generally did so with protons with energies around 20 GeV.
 These highly relativistic particles pass right through small objects without slowing, making them unsuitable for ICF.
 A driver would ideally want to use much larger numbers of lower-energy particles that will stop more rapidly.
 At non-relativistic energies, less than 20 MeV, they have a reasonable chance of stopping in a small object.
 At these energies, the numbers of particles, or "luminosity", required to deliver the needed energy is well beyond any existing technology.

 Moving to heavier particles has some advantage in terms of lowering velocity, as energy = 1/2mv^{2}, but the mass is linear with energy while velocity is a square, so the reduction in velocity is not great.
 The key advantage is the way that the particles slow within a target.
 As they pass the atoms in the target, their electrical charge ionizes the target atoms, and it is these interactions that slow the particle in a scattering process known as the Coulomb collision.
 A curious effect in the Coulomb collision is the Bragg peak, which is caused by the slowing of the ion near the end of its trajectory.
 This effect means that when ions are shot into a substance, most of them will be deposited at a well-defined distance.
 For any selected stopping distance and chosen particle energy, a heavy ion will stop in about three orders of magnitude shorter distance than a proton, making the system much easier to arrange.